• Skip to primary navigation

 Instructions

-• Soak the cashews in very hot water for 15 minutes OR cashews can be soaked in room temperature water for two hours or overnight as well - whatever works for your schedule.
+• Soak the cashews in very hot water for 15 minutes (quick soak) or cashews can be soaked in room temperature water for two hours or overnight as well – whatever works for your schedule.

 Drain cashews and rinse.
 Add cashews to the blender (I use a Vitamix) along with dates, water, salt, extract and cinnamon.
 Blend starting on low speed and increasing to high until smooth and frothy, about 40 seconds.